 Frequently Asked Questions

-Yes, you should upgrade to Google Analytics 4 as soon as possible.
-GA4 is a newer version of Google Analytics that offers more features, such as enhanced reporting, improved data accuracy and more in-depth insights into your user behaviour.
+Yes, you should definitely upgrade to Google Analytics 4 as soon as possible.
+GA4 is a newer version of Google Analytics that offers significantly more features, such as enhanced reporting, improved data accuracy, and more in-depth insights into your user behavior.
 It also comes with new features, such as machine learning-driven insights, that can help you make more informed decisions about your digital marketing strategy.

 What Happens if I don’t upgrade to GA4?

-Universal Analytics will continue to work as it does now, and you can continue to collect and analyse data.
-However, Google has stated that it plans to phase out Universal Analytics by July 1 2023 eventually, so it’s recommended to plan for a migration to GA4 at some point in the future.
+Universal Analytics will continue to work as it does now, and you can continue to collect and analyze data.
+However, Google has stated that it plans to phase out Universal Analytics by July 1 2023, so it’s recommended to plan for a migration to GA4 at some point in the near future.

 When is the Google Analytics 4 Migration Deadline?